Reflecting on 2021 and Heading into 2022 with Mindfulness, Confidence, and Non-Reaction to External

 I couldn’t take solace in deja-vu because the pain on my mother’s face and the desperation in her voice differed on the two occasions.
 When my aunt left us, my mother regretted how we could’ve saved her by admitting her into the hospital sooner.
-But later she was pining to talk to her brother-in-law who had warned her in a meek voice from the hospital bed against leaving home.
+But later she was pining to talk to her brother-in-law who from his hospital bed had warned her in a meek voice against leaving home.
 “This disease is horrible,” he had said in what would be his last conversation with us.

-That 13-day stay at my parent’s home is now marked only by the mourning days.
+That thirteen-day stay at my parent’s home is now marked only by the mourning days.
 The rest of the time is blurred because we couldn’t make many memories.
-My parents and we ate at separate tables the first week of our visit.
+We ate at separate tables the first week of our visit.
 We wore masks around them, and the first time I hugged my mother was when my aunt passed away.
-We didn’t step out of the gate even to buy essentials because my parents are senior citizens.
+We didn’t step out of the gate even to buy essentials.
+Both my parents are above sixty.